How to Repair MP3’s

 If you have MP3’s that are skipping, sounding weird, or that a media player like iTunes won’t open, sometimes you just need to run them through an MP3 validator app to check and repair the files.
 A great free MP3 checker is called MP3 Scan+Repair, it’s got an easy drag and drop interface that will repair MP3’s quickly.

-Repairing MP3 Files
+Repairing MP3 Files in Mac OS X

 - Launch the app and then drag MP3 files into the interface for them to be automatically checked.